mzufferey/explainable_AI/presentations/BayLIME/BayLIME_speakernotes.md

 new dataset consisting of the perturbed inputs and the cor- responding predictions made by the black-box AI model can be generated, upon which LIME trains a surrogate model that is interpretable to humans (e.g. linear regressors)

-6. explain the prediction by interpreting the local model (e.g. the coefficients of the regressor as an indication of feature importance)
+6. explain the prediction by interpreting the local model (e.g. the absolute values of the coefficients of the regressor as an indication of feature importance, based on which rankings can be done)

+Then, the absolute values of the coefficient vector β represent the importance of the m features, based on which rankings can be done.
+By default, LIME 9 uses the Ridge regressor with weighted samples; with the ridge regularization parameter r; when r=0, this is weighted OLS

 (Molnar 2021, §5.8)